jmkoch/Traitable-Traits_Pubs/README.md

 # Traitable-Traits_Pubs
-working Traitable version with Traits &amp; Publications as separate apps

-This repo hosts Traitable: a django application to host taxonomic plant data published in scientific literature and the associated bibliographic data.
+This repo hosts **Traitable:** a django application to host taxonomic plant data published in scientific literature and the associated bibliographic data.

 Within Traitable, there are two components:
 1) Traits: